xaviermignot/xaviermignot.github.io/_posts/2021-02-16-iot-hub-device-twin-routing-deep-dive.md

   - Run a .NET 5 console app to simulate a device
   - Monitor the events from the IoT Hub using other az cli commands

 I have chosen to use only az cli from bash as I want to get more comfortable with it, but you can also use the Azure portal to configure the IoT Hub and update the desired properties and tags section of the twin, or Powershell cmdlets.
-The [Azure IoT Hub](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit){: target="_blank" } extension for VS Code is also great to update the twin and monitor events.
+The [Azure IoT Hub](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) extension for VS Code is also great to update the twin and monitor events.

 The following diagrams shows the whole set-up:
 ![Diagram]({{ page.img_dir }}/diagram.png)